 You may have tests done on your ears.
 This may include: TympanogramAudiogram

 To deal with ear clogging, discomfort, or pain, you can try: Swallowing, yawning, or chewing gum to relieve the pressureClearing your ears by breathing in and then gently breathing out while holding your nostrils and mouth closedBlowing up balloons or inflation devices

 In rare cases, a

 may be necessary.
-The doctor makes an incision in the eardrum to allow the pressure to equalize and the fluid to drain.
+An incision will be made in the eardrum to allow the pressure to equalize and the fluid to drain.

 To help reduce your chances of getting ETD, take the following steps: Treat allergies as advised by your doctor.Avoid flying in an airplane or going scuba diving if you have allergies or a cold.